How to generate Rake task

 Several ways to create Rake tasks

-- Copy and paste code from an existing Rake task and modify it as necessary.
+- Copy and paste existing code and modify it as necessary.

 The generator way to create Rake tasks

-As it turns out, there is a third approach to creating Rake tasks - by simply utilizing this Rake generator:
+As it turns out, there is a third approach - utilize this Rake generator:

 $ rails g task my_namespace my_task1 my_task2